Feeling Like “I Have No Life”: Connections To Mental Health

 Do you feel like you're just drifting through life?

-You may feel lost in your existence, drifting through life with nothing truly important to do, almost as if you lack purpose to drive you.
+You may have the sense that you are lost in your existence, drifting through life with nothing truly important to do, almost as if you lack purpose to drive you.
 Believe it or not, that's okay.
 It can often be overwhelming to think that you need to focus your entire life on some big end goal or dream job.
-Many people experience drifting at some point in their lives.
+Many people experience a sense of purposelessness or drifting at some point in their lives.

-Rather than spend your energy trying to figure out the root cause of your life's purpose, try taking small steps.
-Start by asking yourself a simpler question.
-Instead, ask yourself, "What would be a good use of my time today?"
-At the end of the day, you'll find it much easier to answer this one.
-In fact, there may be several activities that you would like to pursue.
-You can break these down into smaller, more manageable goals and interests.
+Rather than spend your energy trying to determine your life's purpose, try taking small steps.
+Start by asking yourself a simpler question, such as, "What would be a good use of my time today?"
+You may envision several activities that you would like to pursue.
+You can then break these down into smaller, more manageable goals and interests.

 iStock

-Keep in mind that a “good” use of your time does not have to mean making money, being productive, popular, or even logical.
-Allow yourself the space to explore positive interests and passions, and don’t let negative thoughts make you feel guilty if they seem random.
+Keep in mind that a “good” use of your time does not have to include making money or being productive, popular, or even logical.
+Allow yourself the space to explore positive interests and passions, and don’t let negative thoughts make you feel guilty.

-Enjoy trying new things, like writing, and discovering which ones bring meaning to your life.
-Remember, you may have different purposes at different stages of life, so don't worry about changing your mind at any age.
+Enjoy trying new things and discovering which ones bring meaning to your life.
+Remember, you may have different purposes at different stages of life, so don't worry about changing your mind later on.

 Facing fear